juancarlospaco/awesome-streaming-tools/README.md

 [LiveOpenStreetMap](http://live.openstreetmap.fr) is an open source web service that shows real time updates on [OpenStreetMap](https://www.openstreetmap.org), If you dont have Designs for *"Will be back soon"* kind of screens, just leaving this web on screen will do, at least for a while.

+## Jamendo

+[Jamendo](http://jamendo.com) is a web service where you can find free music without copyright nor royalty costs.

 # Requisites